Dublin in November

 5. The Waterford Winterval Market

 This, too, is a very popular holiday market in Waterford City that is scheduled to run from Nov.
-17th to Dec.
+15th through Dec.
 23rd.

 The markets are spread across the city and can be found at Bishop’s Place, the Apple Market, Merchant’s Quay, and John Roberts Square.